alvart/proact/examples/todo/README.md

 1. The GUI is just a table containing the smaller GUIs from each of the individual components that we extracted in a monadic style.
 2. The task box component shares the same state as the task table which means it shares the same Monadic type.
-3. The filtered task component we previously defined uses a different state: a task, which needs to be transformed into an array of tasks somehow.
+3. The task component we previously defined uses a different type of state: the state of the task, of course, which needs to be transformed into an array of tasks somehow.
 ..
-This somehow is the `focus` function provided by Proact which takes as input the transformation lens `_tasks .. traversed` and the component whose state is to be transformed.
+This somehow is the `focus` function provided by Proact which takes as input the transformation lens `_tasks .. traversed` together with the lens `filtered (taskFilter filter')` and the component whose state is to be transformed.
-4. We send to the task component the filter that is currently selected and an event handler that responds to the **delete** event.
+..
+On top of changing the type of the state, we also need to change the type of the Monadic return: the GUI element.
+This is because when we designed the task component we did it thinking in terms of a single instance but now that we're traversing over a collection we need to define it as well in terms of a data structure that is capable of holding zero, one or more instances of the component.
+We pick an array but in general this can be any Monoidal data structure.
-5. The event handler takes as input the index of the task to be removed, removes that one task from the list and updates the index of each item of the list to accomodate for the deleted item.
+..
+Finally, in order to build the task component, remember that we needed to send to it the action to be executed whenever a user attempted to delete the task.
+Just as before, we can use the dispatcher to create event handlers that affect the component state and then we can send them as GUI actions wherever we need to.
+This event handler will take as input the index of the task to be removed, then remove it from the list and re-index each item of the collection to accomodate for the deleted task.

 So now we have a list of tasks inside a table and we're almost done writing this application.
 Time to move on to the final component.